mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 7. Our **Player** GameObject is going to be controlled by physics, so we also need to add a **Rigidbody** component to it; go ahead and do this.

-8. Before we begin coding, create a new folder in your Project Panel called **Material**.
+8. Before we begin coding, create a new folder in your Project Panel called **Materials**.
 Right-click inside that folder and navigate:

     `Create > Material`